AlaaSedeeq/Image-Captioning/README.md

 - Decoder:
   - Embeds the captions into vector
-  - Combines both embedded captions and image features fromthe encoder in order to feed into the RNN
+  - Combines both embedded captions and image features from the encoder in order to feed into the RNN
   - Returns a probability for each word in the dictionary at each step, with number of steps equals to the pre-determined maximum caption length

 <img src="Results/Ex.png"></img>